Malagurti/identiq/examples/README.md

-# KeyprintJS Demo
+# IdentiqJS Demo

-This is a simple demo page for testing the KeyprintJS library.
+This is a simple demo page for testing the IdentiqJS library.

 ## Running the Demo